jostal/sk-cratis/README.md

 View and navigate all your notes and their connections with the network view.

+### See all references to current note

+View all references to the current node.
+This allows you to start building a note from other notes.

 ### Saved Locally as .md

 Every file in the network is saved locally using [markdown](https://github.github.com/gfm/) format.